augustofrade/mood-diary-cli/README.md

 You can pick a name for your diary and yourself, be greeted with motivational quotes, keep track of your daily mood and much more!

-This was made for learning purposes, using the service/repository pattern with polymorphism.
+This was made for learning purposes, using the service/repository pattern with polymorphism and singleton classes.

 ## Features